muhammadtalhasultan/Flutter-Interview-Questions/README.md

    One additional type of test that is not as well known is a golden test.
 In a golden test, you have an image of a widget or screen and check to see that the actual widget matches it.

-29. List some approaches for State management in Flutter.
+29. List some approaches for State management in `Flutter`.

     * setState()
     * Provider